Exclusive: Iraq close to pipeline deal with BP and Eni, rather than Exxon - sources

 In May, Iraq's proposed bumper deal with Exxon appeared imminent.
 U.S. Secretary of State Mike Pompeo discussed it with Iraqi Prime Minister Adel Abdul Mahdi twice in three days, including during a surprise visit to Baghdad.
 Abdul Mahdi, meanwhile, said Iraq was close to signing the agreement with the American company and its venture partner PetroChina.

-But negotiations subsequently became protracted over contract conditions and escalating tensions between Iraq's bigger neighbor Iran and the United States, Baghdad's two main allies.
+But negotiations subsequently became protracted over contract conditions and escalating tensions between Iraq's bigger neighbour Iran and the United States, Baghdad's two main allies.

 Talks to reach at least an initial agreement were held up by two separate evacuations of Exxon's foreign staff from Iraq, the first after Washington warned of Iranian threats to U.S. interests there, and the second prompted by a rocket attack that appeared to target the company.